intellectivelab/docs.intellectivelab.com/unity/how-to-install-docker.md

 ## Troubleshooting

-- While installing docker, I logged in using non-local admin user (when prompted, I used local admin user).
-When starting the Docker Desktop, got the error message saying user is not a part of a local group *docker-users*
+- When starting the Docker Desktop, got the error message saying user is not a part of a local group *docker-users*

 	**Solution**

-	During Docker installation, a local group called *docker-users* gets created and the user logged into laptop (not admin) needs to be part this group.
-So, to solve this issue, add user to local group *docker-users* using below command (use CMD)
+	During Docker installation, a local group called *docker-users* gets created and the user logged into laptop needs to be part of this group.
+So, to solve this issue, add user to local group *docker-users* in terminal window

 	`net localgroup docker-users AzureAD\user@intellective.com /add`